michsa/chores/README.md

 Other filter options:

-- include tags
-- exclude tags
 - text search (probably just task name)
+- tags: include and exclude
+- priority
+- scheduled
+- deadline
 - recurring or one-off
 - completed or not completed
 - point value range - a double-sided slider would be nice here
-- priority range - also double-sided slider
-- scheduled
-- deadline

 ### Sorting